Michael Patrick King on Shocking 'And Just Like That' Death

 RELATED CONTENT

-Ryan Reynolds & Peloton Team Up For 'And Just Like That' Commercial
+Blake Lively Reacts to Ryan Reynolds' 'And Just Like That' Commercial With a New Nickname

 'And Just Like That' Cast Reacts to That Major Premiere Death